mamba-org/provision-with-micromamba/README.md

 any download or environment caches created on a branch will not be available on the main/parent branch after merging.
 This also applies to PRs.

+In contrast, branches *can* use a cache created on the main/parent branch.

 See also [this thread](https://github.com/mamba-org/provision-with-micromamba/issues/42#issuecomment-1062007161).

 ### When to use download caching